-From January-December 2011, there were 27 million visitor sessions to the site, averaging 2.25 million visits per month.
-The site consists of approximately 500K files of all types that support our 1,300 publications and products, 38 email subscription lists, and 11 RSS feeds.EIA has forged a tradition of excellence for its public website, thanks to a solid vision for a high-quality presence on the web and hard work throughout the agency.
+From January-December 2012, there were 22 million visitor sessions to the site, averaging 183 million visits per month.
+The site consists of approximately 500K files of all types that support our wide range of products, 41 email subscription lists, four Application Programming Interface (API) data sets, and 11 RSS feeds.EIA has forged a tradition of excellence for its public website, thanks to a solid vision for a high-quality presence on the web and hard work throughout the agency.
 The EIA website has become the public face of the agency and its information, data, analysis, and services have informed policy and programmatic decisions at all levels in regards to energy and its interaction with the economy and the environment.
 Key indicators of the site’s success in serving our customers include:

 - Search engine rankings of EIA on Google indicate very strong performance on relevant key topics.

-- 84% said the level of detail on the site was just right; 7% said the content was not detailed enough.
-Only 1% said the content was too detailed.
+- 86% said the level of detail on the site was just right; 6% said the content was not detailed enough.
+Less than 1% said the content was too detailed.

-- The top three words customers use to describe EIA are informative, objective, and expert.
+- The top three words customers use to describe EIA are informative, expert, and objective..